 Engineering Efforts Completed to Date

 The engineering efforts to accomplish the project started with the initial designing process.
 This included theorizing new ideas and additions to add to the current calendar, along with improving its functionality.
 A few sketches were drawn up to help improve the visual appeal as well as the readability.
-It was ultimately decided to use google docs to help share and document any data or information so it can easily be edited.
+It was ultimately decided to use Microsoft OneDrive and Google Drive to help share and document any data or information so it can easily be edited.
 Both GitHub and Trello are being used to help manage the structure and designing process.
 A request for a side project presented itself, which required a bit of work that would later build itself into the IoT Informational Management Display.
-Furthermore, the construction of an html format to display professors’ names and pictures was the goal of the side project.
-There would be a monitor or screen mounted to a wall and that screen would display the current electrical engineering staff.
-The screen would allow for touch capabilities so if a student wanted to find more information on a professor, they could simply touch the professor’s face, and that would pull up more information and scheduling on them.
-This is further helpful in the aid of new students or visitors who want to see a professor but do not know where to look or how to contact them.
+Furthermore, the construction of an HTML format to display professors’ names and pictures was the goal of the side project.
+There would be a monitor or screen mounted on a wall, and that screen would display the current electrical engineering staff.
+The screen would allow for touch capabilities, so if a student wanted to find more information on a professor, they could simply touch the professor’s face, and that would pull up more information and his or her schedule.
+This is further helpful in aid of new students or visitors who want to see a professor but do not know where to look or how to contact them.

 Throughout the first half of the project design, a lot of conceptualization, like the specifics of how the device will function, was being theorized.
-The problem description was put together to try to accurately describe the conditions for the Display.
+The problem description was put together to try to describe the conditions for the Display accurately.
 Next, the parts and deliverables were focused on.
 The parts were a debacle, specifically, the screen size and which model to purchase.
 When it comes to touchscreen devices, it is hard to find the specific set that was needed.
-Touchscreen displays are generally only sold to the demographic of additional computer monitors.
-This would entail a computer stand and a more sizable screen that what was necessary.
-When it comes to something smaller, there are smaller microcontroller additional screens but those were too small.
+Touchscreen displays are generally sold as additional computer monitors or as replacement parts for handled devices.
+This would entail a computer stand, and a more sizable screen was necessary.
+When it comes to smaller displays, there is a great selection of smaller screens for interfacing with microcontrollers, that are too small for our purpose.
 Ideally, the display would need to be bigger than a phone screen and smaller than a desktop monitor.
-Finding the ideal display with a good review or the other specifications needed was a challenge.
+Finding an ideal display with a good review or the other specifications needed was a challenge.

 Parts List